chidang/flex-quiz-lite/readme.txt

     * Displayed quizzes on the frontend.

 == Upgrade Notice ==
-    * Version 1.1.0: Essential update for better: Fix Plugin Check Error: Scripts must be registered/enqueued via wp_enqueue_script().
-Recommended for all users to upgrade.
+    * Version 1.1.1: Essential update for better: Fix Plugin security